-An exhibition you can not miss it, which is taking place for the first time in our country is: "Photography and modern architecture in Spain, 1925-1965" which in a explicit way will carry out an approach to the role of photography during the period of spanish modern architecture through more than 250 images by about 40 photographers during more than 4 decades.
-Català-Roca, Pando, Kindel, Paco Gómez, Schommer, Muller, Férriz, Luis Lladó or Margaret Michaelis, among others, are some of the photographers whose works are shown in this exhibition which is part of the oficial programm of the PHotoEspaña 2014 festival.
+An exhibition you can not miss, which is taking place for the first time in our country, is: "Photography and modern architecture in Spain, 1925-1965", which will carry out an approach to the role of photography during the period of Spanish modern architecture through more than 250 images by about 40 photographers over more than 4 decades.

 Photography and Modern Architecture in Spain, 1925-1965 is the result of an ongoing research project, and provides the first explicit examination of the role played by photography within Spanish modern architecture.
 The exhibition is broadly limited to the period specifically regarded by historians of Spanish architecture as the heyday of what came to be called the Modern Movement: from the emergence of the avant-garde movements of the mid-1920s to the crisis of the International Style in the late 1960s.

-The exhibition strips the photographs of their context and purpose –the dissemination of architecture– in order to appraise them in their own right, from the standpoint of photography as a discipline, with a view to charting the contribution made by the photographers themselves.
+The exhibition strips the photographs of their context and purpose –the dissemination of architecture– to appraise them in their own right, from the standpoint of photography as a discipline, with a view to charting the contribution made by the photographers themselves.
 In Spain, as in other countries, photographers, architects and the media worked closely together; this clearly helped photographers to gain wider recognition.
 The exhibition looks not only at the work of well-known, prolific figures such as Català-Roca, Kindel, Pando and Gómez, but also at the output of around forty photographers specialized in Spanish modern architecture.
 Other themes include the architects’ interest in photography, portraits of architects, and the media through which architectural projects were brought into the public domain.
 The exhibition seeks to join the interdisciplinary debate by exploring the role of photography and photographers, both in architecture and within their own discipline.

 Read more